 As at 31 March 2020 the Council held a negative Dedicated Schools Grant balance of £15.0m within the Earmarked Reserves.
 In November 2020 a statutory instrument came into effect amending the Local Authority (Capital Finance and Accounting) Regulations (2003 Regulations) by establishing new accounting practices in relation to the treatment of local authorities' schools budget deficits.
-This relates to deficits in local authority accounts for 1st April 2020, 2021 and 2022.
+This relates to deficits in local authority accounts from 1st April 2020 onwards.
 The Council must now not charge the deficit to a revenue account but instead record any such deficit in an account established solely for recording schools' deficits.
 The new account is the Dedicated Schools Grant Adjustment Account and sits within Unusable Reserves.
-The new practice has the effect of splitting schools budget deficits from the General Fund into a new dedicated ring-fenced reserve for a period of three years.
+The new practice has the effect of splitting schools budget deficits from the General Fund into a new dedicated ring-fenced reserve.